Asymptotic distribution of the Markowitz portfolio: The multivariate general linear hypothesis

 To find the asymptotic distribution of $\mglhL\mglhR$, and of the MGLH test statistics, the derivatives of the matrices above with respect to \pvsm[\sfactsym] need to be found.
 In practice this would certainly be better achieved through automatic differentation. \cite{rall1981automatic} For concreteness, however, the derivatives are given here.

 It must also be noted that the straightforward application of the delta method results in asymptotic \emph{normal} approximations for the MGLH statistics.
-By their very nature, however, these statistics look much more like (non-central) Chi-square or F statistics. \cite{obrienshieh} Further study is warranted on this matter.
+By their very nature, however, these statistics look much more like (non-central) Chi-square or F statistics. \cite{obrienshieh} Further study is warranted on this matter, perhaps using Hall's approach. \cite{hall1983chisquare}

 \begin{lemma}[Some derivatives] Define

 Then

 where we define